unChaz/sci-fi-5e/srd/equipment/magic_items.md

 **_Sun_**.
 You gain 50,000 XP, and a wondrous item (which the GM determines randomly) appears in your hands.

 **_Talons_**.
-Every magic item you wear or carry disintegrates.
+Every alien artifact you wear or carry disintegrates.
 Artifacts in your possession aren’t destroyed but do vanish.

 **_Throne_**.
 You gain proficiency in the Charm skill, and you double your proficiency bonus on checks made with that skill.
 In addition, you gain rightful ownership of a small keep somewhere in the world.
 However, the keep is currently in the hands of monsters, which you must clear out before you can claim the keep as yours.